 With video chat, it’s vital to ensure that the person on camera is appealing, so you would have to make sure your dealership hires people who are welcoming and presentable.
 And the same goes for the background of the video chat.
 If the office is dirty, cluttered, or distracting with people walking back and forth, you could be leaving a terrible impression.

 Video chat is marketing for your dealership’s atmosphere, and anything your shoppers see should be presentable, appealing, and professional.
 Think of it as a TV commercial.
 What they see should be inviting so that they want to visit your dealership’s physical showroom.

 Negative body language and an unprofessional background atmosphere are two concerns you’ll have by adding video chat to your dealership’s marketing strategy.
 And the added cost of finding the right people for this position could be extensive.
 Is it worth it?

-To make the best impression with video chat, you need good quality resources.
-You need a large internet bandwidth to host video, a decent computer, and a quality camera for each of your dealership employees using the chat tool, which add to upfront costs.
+To make the best impression with video chat, you need high-quality resources.
+To host video, each of your dealership employees needs:

 Video chat assumes that a shopper has these resources available to them, which isn’t always the case.
 If your video doesn’t seamlessly stream on the shopper’s computer, the shopper will be more likely to leave your website.
 Therefore, the setup alone has the potential to cost you sales opportunities.